Textile Conservation Placement HISTART5048

 - Available to Visiting Students: No

-Students undertake a full-time 6-8 week work placement in the textile conservation department of a major museum or other cultural institution, at the end of the first year of study.
+Students undertake a full-time 6-8 week work placement with a textile conservation department of a major museum, conservation studio or other cultural institution, at the end of the first year of study.

 Full-time for 6-8 weeks, at the end of the first year.
-There are two preparatory taught sessions and individual tutorials with the placement tutor.
+There are two preparatory taught sessions and individual tutorials with the academic tutor.

 ePortfolio - 80%.
 Students compile the portfolio through the course of the placement.
 It serves as a record of and reflection on learning, and should provide evidence of attainment of the learning outcomes of the course.
-The portfolio will be developed under the guidance of the placement tutor.
+The portfolio will be developed under the guidance of the academic tutor.
 Word count: maximum 8000 words.

 Presentation - 20%.
 Students will give a presentation, focused on their individual placement goals, at the beginning of the second year to an audience of first year students, staff and invited guests.

-The placement performance also has to be deemed satisfactory by the supervisor at the host institution.
+The placement performance also has to be deemed satisfactory by the course convenor based on the placement report by the placement mentor from the host institution.

 This course aims to:

 ■ Provide the opportunity to gain an insight into the 'world of work' through experiencing at first-hand conservation in professional practice

 ■ Provide the opportunity to understand differences in approach between institutions and to apply the learning on the programme in context

 ■ Consolidate and develop knowledge and understanding of the theory and practice of textile conservation through work-related learning

 ■ Offer opportunities to make contact with colleagues in the field, to explore potential future career paths and to begin to establish a profile within the profession